 Login to Blackboard via myCLC Help and Support

 College of Lake County offers both credit and non-credit courses on the Internet!
 The online option allows CLC students to work on their courses 24/7 from any location that provides Internet access.
 Online and blended learning opportunities allow students to participate in a course fully or partially at a distance.
 Online classes are ideal for students who need flexibility in setting their own time for learning and studying.
+Getting Started with an online course or thinking about taking one?
+We have the answers to many common questions in our Online Learning Frequently Asked Questions (FAQ).
+Plus, we have some great resources to help you understand what it takes to be successful in an online course at CLC.
 Blackboard™ is the course management system used by College of Lake County.
 It is the platform used to facilitate blended and fully online courses.
 It allows faculty members to share general information, course content, and provides a space to collaborate via the Internet.

 Online Sections are sections where all face-to-face instructional hours are replaced with online instructional hours.
 Students may need to come to campus to attend an orientation or take exams at a testing center or approved proctored facility.
 Online sections at CLC are denoted by section numbers of 800 or higher.